MattTurnure/js-viewport/README.md

 }
 ```

 Feel free to change the breakpoints for your own needs.
 You can add new ones as long as you update the `types` array.
 In the standard version, the array is located at the top of `js-viewport.js`.
-For the AngularJS version, it is located at the top of `ng-viewport.js`.
+There is also an (AngularJS version)[https://github.com/MattTurnure/Viewport/tree/angular].

 By the way, there is also an `.scss` file in there if you want to bring it into your own Sass build process.